 How To Clean Algae Off Fake Aquarium Plants

 Cleaning algae off fake aquarium plants is more straightforward than cleaning live plants.
-Artificial plants are much more robust and will not break when removing them from the fish tank or scrubbing.
+Artificial plants are much more robust and won’t break when removing them from the fish tank or when scrubbing them.

 Vigorously scrubbing your fake plants with a medium-strength brush should be enough to dislodge any algae that cannot be removed by hand.
 A final rinse under moderately hot water will remove any remaining algae.

 I would avoid dipping fake plants into bleach as it may take away some of the colors and is not necessary.

 How To Clean Aquarium Plants Of Snails

 Snails are a common pest in aquariums, and they can rapidly multiply under the right conditions.
 Plants are the perfect food source, and large numbers of snails can cause real damage to your treasured plants.

 There are several ways to remove pest snails from aquarium plants, such as using aquarium salt or an aquarium salt dip.
 Salt kills existing snails and snail eggs, which are often unseen as they are hiding under the plant leaves.
 Fish like clown loaches are also good at keeping snail populations down.

 The simplest method of removing snails from aquarium plants is by hand.
 Snails can be picked off by hand or brushed off if you only have a few snails.